Travel to New England

 Visit Block Island

-New York Times bestselling author and Rhode Island native Marie Force shares her love of her home state of Rhode Island—specifically Block Island—in the McCarthys of Gansett Island Series.
+New York Times bestselling author and Rhode Island native Marie Force shares her love of her home state of Rhode Island—specifically Block Island—in the Gansett Island Series.
 Marie grew up in Middletown, RI, where family boat trips to Block Island were high points of summer vacations.
-The McCarthys of Gansett Island is based on the scenery and some
+Gansett Island is based on the scenery and some

 New Shoreham, the only town on Block Island, is the smallest town in the smallest state, covering some 10 square miles to the south of ‘mainland’ RI.
 For such a tiny spot, it packs a lot of treasures, including beaches, stone walls, bluffs, bike trails, hills, ponds and plenty of open space that provide opportunities for many outdoor recreational opportunities.
 There’s also a wide array of restaurants, shops, inns and other quaint businesses to keep visitors well-fed and busy.